The Property Search allows you to view detailed information for properties in Miami-Dade County.

 Welcome to the Office of the Property Appraiser

-The 2016 Notice of Proposed Property Taxes (TRIM Notice) have been mailed to all property owners.
+The 2023 Notice of Proposed Property Taxes (TRIM Notices) have been mailed to all property owners.
 If you believe your property assessment is incorrect, please fill out an Assessment Review Form and submit it to our office.
-You can also schedule an appointment online and avoid a long wait time; or you may call our office at 305-375-4712.
+Skip the lines by scheduling an appointment online or by calling our office at 305-375-4712.
+The Property Appraiser’s office will be hosting outreach events listed in this letter where you will be able to address any concerns you may have with your property’s value or exemption(s) benefits.
+Property owners are encouraged to review their 2023 TRIM Notice online.
+The 2023 property values are also available online.

 Report Exemption Fraud